Retire by stateFigures verified May 31, 2026

 Hike the Ozark bluffs

-Parks around the Ozarks offer hiking through oak forests with bluff-top views over the water.
-Day-use areas, picnic spots, and overlooks make it simple to enjoy the scenery without a long trek.
+Parks around the Ozarks take you through oak forests with bluff-top views over the water.
+Day-use areas, picnic spots, and overlooks let you enjoy the scenery without a long trek.

 Social Security is no longer taxed by the state

-Missouri ended state tax on Social Security benefits for people age 62 and older, as the Department of Revenue explains in its pension FAQ.
-Public pension income may also qualify for a partial or full exemption depending on income.
+Missouri stopped taxing Social Security benefits for people age 62 and older, per the Department of Revenue pension FAQ.
+Public pension income can also qualify for a partial or full exemption, depending on your income.

 Missouri Department of Revenue